 Our skilled lawyers can also help you deal with insurance adjusters.
 They may try to contact you quickly after the accident—you may still be dealing with the shock of the wreck and your resulting injuries.
 They could represent the trucking company and their goal will be for you to settle early.
 With this method, the insurance company will save money and put the matter behind them.
 However, when they save money, this usually means you’re getting less compensation than you deserve.
 You don’t want to settle early and then find out your settlement won’t cover the costs of your medical care.
 This could leave you in a financially difficult situation.
 With our lawyers at your side, you won’t have to worry about insurance adjusters contacting you and trying to convince you to settle early.
 We’ll give the insurance company the information they need and then will start building your case so you can get fair compensation.

 Get in Touch with a Reliable Illinois Truck Accident Attorney

-The Chicago truck accident lawyers at Thomas Law Offices believe in standing up for those who were wrongfully injured and getting them the help they need.
-We provide excellent legal services and will do everything we can to get you the compensation that you deserve.
+Our Chicago truck accident lawyer at Thomas Law Offices believes in standing up for those who were wrongfully injured and getting them the help they need.
+We make it our goal to provide excellent legal services and will do everything we can to get you the compensation that you deserve.

-It’s important to get started on your claim as soon as possible because personal injury claims are under statute of limitations.
-In Illinois, the statute is two years from the date of the accident.
+It’s important to get started on your claim as soon as possible because personal injury claims are under statutes of limitations.
+In Illinois, the statute is two years from the date of the truck accident.
 Waiting too long could run the risk of your case being thrown out without review.
+With our lawyers as representation, you can trust your claim will be filed properly and on time.
 Get in touch with us today to schedule an obligation-free consultation.